Does Medicare Cover ED Pumps?

 Erectile dysfunction is common in the United States, affecting roughly 30 million American men.
 It often occurs due to a preexisting health condition and can cause psychological problems and difficulties with intimate relationships.
 ED pumps are devices that help men with erectile dysfunction achieve an erection.
-Below, you can find out whether Medicare funds ED pumps and other common treatments for erectile dysfunction.
+Below you can find out if ED pumps are covered by Medicare.

 Does Medicare Cover ED Pumps?